Applying for CPT-IS

 Requirement to Complete: All academic requirements for CPT-IS must be satisfactorily completed within the term for which the student has registered for CPT-IS.
 Failure to complete the CPT-IS academic requirements would render your employment “unauthorized” and be a violation of your immigration status.
 For any student who gets a “U” grade, such sanctions may include forfeiture of the post-graduation OPT allotment and the possibility of working in the United States on any other visa.

-Registering for more than one CPT-IS: Master’s degree students may NOT request a second CPT-IS (EAS 897).
-Master’s students who wish to obtain a second off-campus employment authorization must apply for part-time OPT.
-If you have OPT questions, please consult International Student and Scholar Services directly.
-On a case-by-case basis, Ph.D. candidates may request additional enrollments in CPT-IS if required to complete dissertation research.
+Registering for more than one CPT-IS: Master’s degree students may NOT request a second CPT-IS EAS 897.
+Master’s students who wish to obtain a second off-campus employment authorization may apply for part-time CPT with 599 Independent Study credit (see ‘Fall/Spring CPT’ section below).
+On a case-by-case basis, Ph.D. candidates may request additional enrollments in CPT-IS (EAS 898) if required to complete dissertation research.